Rostammahabadi/open-source-medical/README.md

   - Use React Query for server state
   - Use Context API sparingly

-- **Performance**
-  - Use `useMemo` for expensive calculations
-  - Use `useCallback` for event handlers passed as props
-  - Implement virtualization for long lists

 - **Accessibility**
   - Use semantic HTML elements
   - Add proper ARIA attributes